How to start a side hustle: Planning and execution tips

 But most people with a side hustle simply register for Self Assessment.

-This means they calculate how much income tax and National Insurance (Class 4) is due on what they’ve earned, and then submit a Self Assessment tax return form electronically by 31 January each year.
+This means they calculate how much income tax and National Insurance (Class 4) is due on what they’ve earned, then submit a Self Assessment tax return form electronically by 31 January each year.

 To see how much you owe, you’ll need to know how much you’ve already paid in tax and National Insurance via your wage.